-- 1. The program is responsible for immediately notifying the Department, in writing, of major changes which affect the license, including: - change of Child Care Administrator, School Age Administrator, Education Coordinator, Site Coordinator or Night Time Care Coordinator; - b. intent to change the name of the program; - c. intent to change ownership of the program; - d. intent to change the physical address/location of the program; - e. intent to use different/additional spaces for classrooms; - f. intent to change the numbers or ages of children served; and/or - g. any other major changes in the program. - 2.
+- 1. The program is responsible for immediately notifying the Department, in writing, of major changes which affect the license, including: - a.
+Change of Child Care Administrator, School Age Administrator, Education Coordinator, Site Coordinator or Night Time Care Coordinator;

+- b.
+Intent to change the name of the program; - c.
+Intent to change ownership of the program; - d.
+Intent to change the physical address/location of the program; - e.
+Intent to use different/additional spaces for classrooms; - f.
+Intent to change the numbers or ages of children served; and/or - g.
+Any other major changes in the program. - 2.
 These changes are subject to approval by the Department and may require a license change. - 3.
-The program is responsible for immediately notifying the Department in the event of an emergency situation, which includes: - a. any death and/or serious injury while in care of the program; - (1) After notifying emergency personnel, events of this nature should then be reported to the RI Department of Children,

-Youth and Families' Child Protective Services hotline (1-800-RI-CHILD/1-800-742-4453).

-- b. activation of emergency personnel;

-- c. occurrence of emergency or disaster; or

-- d. failure of mechanical systems.
+The program is responsible for immediately notifying the Department in the event of an emergency situation, which includes: - a.
+Any death and/or serious injury while in care of the program; - b.
+After notifying emergency personnel, events of this nature should then be reported to the Rhode Island Department of Children, Youth and Families' Child Protective Services hotline (1-800-RI-CHILD/1-800-742-4453). - c.
+Activation of emergency personnel; - d.
+Occurrence of emergency or disaster; or - e.
+Failure of mechanical systems.